 Rhythm – most ECGs will be normal sinus rhythm (NSR) so it important to be able to confidently characterise that.
 The standard criteria are:

-- Normal rate for age
+- The normal rate for age

 - Normal P wave axis (it should be upright in lead II, III and aVF).
 The axis of the wave gives you information about where in the RA it is situated.

 - Normal P wave morphology (shape).
 This fundamentally means that the current is moving away from the sinus node in a normal pattern and over a normal time period.
-If the P wave looks broad and contains a notch it takes up a greater part of the x-axis/time it suggests left atrial enlargement.
+If the P wave looks broad and contains a notch it takes up a greater part of the x-axis/time suggesting left atrial enlargement.
 If it has a peaked/spiky appearance then the voltage is high ie right atrial enlargement

 - Normal PR interval

 Note that most of the criteria for NSR, perhaps not unusually, focus on and around the P wave.
 If criteria 2-5 are met but the rate is abnormal then you would have sinus….tachycardia, bradycardia or arrhythmia.

 Axis – here we are looking at where the bulk of the cardiac impulse is heading.
 Outside of early infancy, this should be towards the muscle bulk of the left ventricle.
 The axis is calculated by looking at leads I and aVF (but any two perpendicular leads could be used) and looking for the net deflection.
 This is then plotted along lead I (either in the positive or negative direction depending on whether the deflection is up or down), added to the end of the line along lead one is a similar line representing the overall deflection of aVF.
 A further line is then drawn from the base of the first line to the tip of the line along aVF the angle created is the cardiac axis.